-Mandated by the National Health Research Ethics Council (NHREC), the basic expectations of the HSREC SOPs include that:
+Mandated by the National Health Research Ethics Council (NHREC), the basic expectations of the HSREC SOPs include:

-- Proposals to conduct research involving humans undergo HSREC review before research begins. - Proposed health research promotes health, contribute to prevention of communicable or noncommunicable diseases or disability or results in cures or alleviation of suffering - Proposals to conduct health research stand up to scientific and ethical scrutiny appropriate to the disciplines concerned. - Harm to research participants is prevented or at least minimised and balanced against the likelihood of benefit. - Researchers are accountable for their research activities. - · Social and ethical values are promoted.
+- Proposals to conduct research involving humans undergo HSREC review before research begins. - Proposed health research promotes health, contributes to the prevention of communicable or noncommunicable diseases or disability, and results in cures or alleviation of suffering. - Proposals to conduct health research stand up to scientific and ethical scrutiny appropriate to the disciplines concerned. - Harm to research participants is prevented or at least minimised and balanced against the likelihood of benefit. - Researchers are accountable for their research activities. - Social and ethical values are promoted.

-The HSREC is grateful to all HSREC members and HSREC Administration for their role in development of the HSREC SOPs and for their expert and technical input.
+The HSREC is grateful to all HSREC members and the HSREC Administration for their role in developing the HSREC SOPs and for their expert and technical input.

-With thanks to the Stellenbosch University Health Research Ethics Office for extensive use of the HREC Terms of Reference and SOP document, towards the development of this version.
+With appreciation to the Stellenbosch University Health Research Ethics Office for the extensive use of their HREC Terms of Reference and SOP in the development of this version.

-Dr Claire Armour (Barrett)

-CHAIR: HEALTH SCIENCES RESEARCH ETHICS COMMITTEE
+Dr Claire Armour (Barrett) CHAIR: HEALTH SCIENCES RESEARCH ETHICS COMMITTEE DATE: 14 February 2025